 Read more about William..

-I studied Medicine at Cambridge and now work as a Specialist Foundation Programme Doctor, after contributing to the Lancet Commission on Global Eye Health.
-I have been recognised with research funding from the Royal College of Surgeons, presented and published internationally, and use my professional training as a medical doctor to optimise DocMe’s contribution to patient outcomes.
+After reading Medicine at Cambridge, selection for the NHS Clinical Entrepreneur Programme and the Specialist Foundation Programme in Academic Surgery and Innovation, and contributing to the Lancet Commission on Global Eye Health, William is particularly enthusiastic about the opportunities of digital technology in public health.
+William has been recognised with research funding from the Royal College of Surgeons, presented and published internationally, and seeks to deploy his professional training as a medical doctor to optimise patient outcomes.

 Read more about Sonny…